 Kosrae Island is located in Kosrae State in the Federated States of Micronesia.
-During the Pacific War spelled "Kusaie".
+Wartime spelling "Kusaie".
 Borders Lelu Harbor and Lellu Island (Lelu).

-Occupied by the Japanese for the duration of the war.
+Kosrae Island was occupied by the Japanese for the duration of the Pacific War.

 American missions against Kosrae